Nikhil-Vardhan1911/jobportal/README.md

 📂 Project Structure

-* src/: Contains the Java source code files for the application.
+* src/: Contains the Java source code files for the application
 * database/: Includes SQL scripts for setting up the database schema (users, jobs, applications, etc.).
 * screenshots/: Screenshots of the application in action (user dashboard, job listings page, etc.).